ysyk2021/the-path-to-greatness-embracing-failure-and-learning-from-mistakes-on-the-journey-to-achieving/src/chapter-8-2.md

-Chapter: Leading with Purpose and Vision
+Leading with Purpose and Vision
 ========================================

 In this chapter, we explore the importance of leading with purpose and vision on the journey to achieving your goals.
 We delve into the key elements of purpose-driven leadership and discuss strategies for developing and communicating a compelling vision.